tilde-nlp/neasqc_wp6_qnlp/README.md

 Let's briefly describe how the functionalities explained above are implemented.

+The data preparation for the classifier is implemented in the notebook [Prepare_datasets_4classifier.ipynb](https://github.com/tilde-nlp/neasqc_wp6_qnlp/tree/classical-nlp-models/neasqc_wp61/doc/tutorials/Prepare_datasets_4classifier.ipynb).

-The classical classifiers are implemented in the notebook [Classical classifiers.ipynb](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/doc/tutorials/Classical_classifiers.ipynb).
-The file [NNClassifier.py](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/classical/NNClassifier.py) contains the class and functions used to prepare the data, build and train the convolutional and feedforward networks.
+The classical classifiers are implemented in the notebook [Classical classifiers.ipynb](https://github.com/tilde-nlp/neasqc_wp6_qnlp/tree/classical-nlp-models/neasqc_wp61/doc/tutorials/Classical_classifiers.ipynb).
+The file [NNClassifier.py](https://github.com/tilde-nlp/neasqc_wp6_qnlp/tree/classical-nlp-models/neasqc_wp61/models/classical/NNClassifier.py) contains the class and functions used to prepare the data, build and train the convolutional and feedforward networks.

 Regarding the variational quantum circuit, in the notebook [Single_sentence_example.ipynb](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/doc/tutorials/Single_sentence_example.ipynb) we can find an example where the circuit parameters are optimized based on only one sentence.
 In the notebook [Dataset_example.ipynb](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/doc/tutorials/Dataset_example.ipynb), we can find an example on the variational algorithm trained with a whole dataset of sentences.
 We also can see there the implementation of a function to guess a missing word in a sentence.